underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 shapeless uses this mechanism to tag fields in products and subtypes in coproducts with identifiers from our source code.

-But tags are just a phantom types.
-How do we convert them to values we can use at runtime?
+If tags are just a phantom types how do we convert them to values we can use at runtime?
 Shapeless provides a type class called `Witness` for this purpose.
 If we combine `Witness` and `FieldType`, we get something very compelling---the